If These 11 Things Apply to You, You May Be Smarter Than You Think

 You’re the oldest child

-Research from the University of Edinburgh actually shows that firstborns might have a "mental edge" over their younger siblings as they tend to have higher IQs.
-According to the researchers, this is because parents often offer older kids more mental stimulation, they breastfeed, and they take fewer risks like drinking and smoking during the first pregnancy, Forbes reports.
-So smart older children aren't necessarily because of genetics.
-If you have kids, make sure you share these 7 pieces of life advice geniuses tell their kids.
+A study published in the Journal of Human Resources suggests that firstborns might have a “mental edge” over their younger siblings as they tend to have higher IQs.
+According to researchers, this is because parents often offer older kids more mental stimulation, they breastfeed, and they take fewer risks like drinking and smoking during the first pregnancy.
+So smart older children aren’t necessarily a result of genetics.
+(Find out why kids who count with their fingers are smarter.)

 You have anxiety